urospenezic/my-obsidian-notes-md/Angular/Daisy UI and Tailwind/Classes.md

 - bg-colorName -> sets background color to green for example
 - bg-base-100 - white text with 100
 - fixed -> fixes the element at position -> useful for footer/headers/nav bars
-- w-1/2 -> half of screen (centered on screen) w-full for whole width of the page
+- w-1/2 -> half of screen (centered on screen) w-full to fill available width!!!!
 - mx-auto -> auto margins left and right
-- p-10 -> spacing of 2.5rem
+- p- -> spacing of 2.5rem (padding). py- (spacing tob and bottom) p-10 (10 spacing everywhere) etc
 - mt-10 -> margin
 - shadow-xl -> add a shadow
 - list -> daisy ui list, used on UL for example